dstx123/unitree_rl/README.md

 sudo ./devel/lib/unitree_guide/junior_ctrl
 ```

+Press the key `2` and the robot will stand up.
+Then press the key `4`, the robot will enter the reinforcement learning state machine.
+After the robot stands firm, control the movement through the keyboard.

 In the terminal, you can use the 'w' 's' 'a' 'd' keys to control the robot's x and y-axis speed, and the 'j' 'l' keys to control the robot's rotation.

 ### Physical deployment